ainokyto/sei-project-04/README.md

 ### Featured piece of code

-In order to send the right information to the frontend, in this serialiser I'm populating my WineSerializer with data from different models with different SQL relationships - One-to-One (producer), Many-To-Many (styles) and One-To-Many (reviews).
+In order to send the right information to the front-end, in this serialiser I'm populating my WineSerializer with data from different models with different SQL relationships - One-to-One (producer), Many-To-Many (styles) and One-To-Many (reviews).

 ```python
 from rest_framework import serializers